robertxa/pyRRIM/README.rst

 pyRRIM
 ========

 This code is to built **Red Relief Image Maps (RRIM)** from a raster (DEM).
-It is a python implementation of Chiba T., Kaneta S. & Suzuki Y. (2008), Red Relief Image map: New visualisation for three dimensional data, ISPRS.
+It is a python implementation of *Chiba T., Kaneta S. & Suzuki Y. (2008), Red Relief Image map: New visualisation for three dimensional data, ISPRS*.

 If the input image is a georeference image, the RRIM produced will also be georeferenced in the same system and projection.

-This module may contain numerous bugs, and could probably be ameliorate and/or optimized.
+This module is rapid, but may contain numerous ``bugs``, and could probably be ameliorate and/or optimized.
 If you have any comments, do not hesitate to add a new branch or to contact the author.

-To know the history, please check the file History.txt
+To know the ``history``, please check the file History.txt

 Run as a script file
 --------------------

 If you have a ponctual use of this module, you are not obliged to install it as a module.
-You can use the present file **pyRRIM/pyRRIM.py** as a script file.
+You can use the present file **pyRRIM/pyRRIM.py** as a ``script file``.
 But you still need to unstall the depedencies of the script!
 (See further)

 1. Just, copy the script file in the folder you want to work,